saurav-rcrm/mcp-remote-server/README.md

     ```bash
     python recruitcrm_mcp.py
     ```
-    The server will start on `http://localhost:8000`.
+    The server will start on `http://0.0.0.0:8000`.

 ## Deployment to Render

-This application is configured for production deployment on [Render](https://render.com/) using Gunicorn.
+This application is configured for production deployment on [Render](https://render.com/).

 1.  **Push your code to GitHub:**
     Create a new repository on GitHub and push this project's code.